thoughtbot/proteus-jekyll/README.md

 [![thoughtbot](http://images.thoughtbot.com/bourbon/thoughtbot-logo.svg)](http://thoughtbot.com)

-Proteus Jekyll is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
+thoughtbot Jekyll Starter is maintained and funded by [thoughtbot, inc](http://thoughtbot.com).
 Thank you to all of [the contributors](https://github.com/thoughtbot/proteus-jekyll/contributors)!

 ## License

-Copyright © 2014–2015 [thoughtbot, inc](http://thoughtbot.com).
-Proteus Jekyll is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).
+Copyright © 2014–2015 [thoughtbot, inc](http://thoughtbot.com). thoughtbot Jekyll Starter is free software, and may be redistributed under the terms specified in the [license](https://github.com/thoughtbot/bourbon/blob/master/LICENSE.md).